ri23/genewalk_paper/README.md

 # genewalk_paper

-in folder genewalk: starting code = current master branch of genewalk repo.
+in folder genewalk: starting code = current master branch of genewalk repo (Latest commit 8d732bb).
 On top are different cli_REVXXXXX.py and necessary adjustments to run each control described below.

 ### 0. Rerun with latest churchmanlab/genewalk/master code